 In fact, she went to great lengths to convince me that I didn’t even need a reason!
 But when you write and talk about your hiking adventures on social media quitting is not a good look, at least in my own mind.
 While that’s a consideration for me it’s not one I rate highly.
 For me it is more about disappointing myself rather than disappointing others.
 I will often spend months training for longer hikes to give myself the best chance for success.
 If I really feel I should quit, I will.

 Everyone has a bad day while hiking … perhaps you didn’t sleep well or you’re just not feeling 100%.
 That’s not necessarily enough to call it quits.
 But we sometimes encounter people who are genuinely struggling, for whatever reason.
 While it’s not up to us or anyone else to convince someone its time, they will appreciate you noticing, and supporting them in talking through what’s happening so they make their own decision.
 This is particularly important for those travelling alone.

-As I write this article I’ve had, what Gill describes as the ‘man cold’ for the past three weeks – it is just bad enough to prevent me from hiking.
+When I wrote this article I had, what Gill describes as the ‘man cold’ for the past three weeks – it is just bad enough to prevent me from hiking.
 Choosing not to hike is my very conscious decision but despite that it still doesn’t sit comfortably.

 I’m a strong believer in planning for any hike.
 Identifying when or under what circumstances you will pull out of a hike should be part of this planning process.

 If you ask any hiker what these factors are there will be common ones such as injury and then there will be those that relate to your unique circumstances; as the saying goes, ‘hike your own hike’.

 You don’t want to stop a hike instantly because things aren’t going as planned at a point in time.
 The thing to remember is that if you think it is time to pull the pin on a hike: